 Beyond designing the color, look and feel of the actual fabric, textile designers may be involved with turning the textile into a product.
 For example, textile designers for clothing manufacturers may design particular textile patterns meant for specific articles of clothing.
 Likewise, synthetic textile designers may design sheets of synthetic fabric that will be molded into specific items.

 Employment Outlook and Salary Information

-Although the BLS does not provide exact employment outlook predictions for textile designers specifically, records did indicate that between 2014 and 2024, fashion designers, a design occupation in a textile industry, were expected to experience a 3% increase in available jobs.
-In 2016, the median annual salary for textile designers was $51,995, for textile designers according to PayScale.com.
+Although the BLS does not provide exact employment outlook predictions for textile designers specifically, records did indicate that through 2028, fashion designers, a design occupation in a textile industry, were expected to experience a minimal or no change in employment growth.

 Since designing synthetic textiles involves an understanding of chemistry and engineering, a bachelor's degree in textile technology may prove useful for aspiring designers.
 Coursework includes polymers and engineering, advanced chemistry, fiber processing, fabric development, textile performance, quality control and textile computer aided design (CAD).

 Other potential degree programs for this career field include apparel and textile design technologies or textile management.
 Topics covered within these programs include color and design, textile costs and supplies, textile market research, history of textiles, design methodologies, digital design, digital modeling, textile statistics, textile selection protocols and fabric formation.